10 Common Indian Wedding Traditions

 On the morning of the wedding, the bride and groom apply haldi, a yellow turmeric paste, onto themselves for good luck.
 The paste is believed to ward off evil spirits and provide powerful healing properties.

-Once the bride walks down the aisle, she and the groom sit underneath a pavilion decorated in flowers, drapes, and lights.
+Once the bride walks down the aisle, she and the groom sit underneath a pavilion adorned with common Indian wedding decorations: flowers, drapes, and lights.
 Symbolizing growth and well-being, the mandap is a sacred structure under which Hindu ceremonies are held.
-Each pillar is believed to represent the couple’s parents whose love, blessings, and support made the wedding happen.
+Each pillar is believed to represent the couple's parents whose love, blessings, and support made the wedding happen.

 Lighting the Holy Fire